 Queues in non-Oracle messaging systems, such as WebSphere MQ queues, TIB/Rendezvous subjects, and WebSphere MQ JMS destinations (queues and topics) can all serve as propagation sources and destinations for Messaging Gateway.
 They are referred to as foreign queues.
 All foreign queues involved in message propagation as source queues, destination queues, or exception queues must be registered through the administration package.
 The registration of a foreign queue does not create the physical queue in a non-Oracle messaging system, but merely records information about the queue, such as the messaging system link to access it, its native name, and its domain (queue or topic).
 The physical queue must be created through the administration interface of the non-Oracle messaging system.

 Propagation jobs must be defined in order for messages to be propagated from one messaging system to another.
 A propagation job defines the source queue, destination queue, and various other attributes that affect the processing of the propagation job.

 If the propagation source is a queue (point-to-point), then the Messaging Gateway agent moves all messages in the queue to the destination.
 If the propagation source is a topic (publish/subscribe), then the Messaging Gateway agent creates a subscription on the propagation source topic.
 The agent moves all messages that are published to the topic after the subscription is created.

-A propagation job is processed when its schedule is enabled.
-Disabling a propagation schedule stops propagation job processing, but does not stop message subscription.
+A propagation job is processed when it is enabled.
+Disabling a propagation job stops propagation processing but does not stop message subscription.